 - The best ones worth installing are expensive.

-- They can cause your gutters to be blocked even if they keep them free from debris.
+- The best brands can still cause your gutters to be blocked even if they keep them free from debris.

 - Gutter guards will not prevent everything from getting in so they don’t prevent the need to clean your gutters.